dylanell/dataset-helpers/answers/README.md

 $ python generate_png_dataset.py https://www.answers.com/t/<your_topic> <path/to/write/directory/>
 ```

-Optionally, change the `min_samples` argument to control the minimum number of samples to scrape.
-The script writes pre-processed question-answer pairs to a `pickle` file after collecting at least `min_samples` question-answer pairs, or by running out of topic pages.
+Optionally, change the `min_samples` argument to control the minimum number
+ of samples to scrape.
+The script writes pre-processed question-answer pairs
+  to a `pickle` file after collecting at least `min_samples` question-answer
+   pairs, or by running out of topic pages.

-Running the above script produces two artifacts; a data file of question-answer pairs accompanied by a vocabulary dictionary mapping unique integer values to every unique word found in the question-answer pairs data file.
+Running the above script produces two artifacts; a data file of question
+-answer pairs accompanied by a vocabulary dictionary mapping unique integer
+ values to every unique word found in the question-answer pairs data file.

+The question-answer pairs data file is saved in both unprocessed and
-The question-answer pairs data file is pickled from a `Pandas DataFrame` with the format:
+ processed formats.
+The unprocessed data file is witten in the format:

 ```
-Question Raw, Answer Raw, Question Processed, Answer Processed Raw query 1, Raw response 1, [Processed query 1 tokens list], [Processed response 1 tokens list] Raw query 2, Raw response 2, , [Processed query 2 tokens list], [Processed response 2 tokens list] ...
+Question Raw, Answer Raw,
+Raw question 1, Raw answer 1
+Raw question 2, Raw answer 2
+...
 ```

-The vocabulary dictionary is pickled from a dictionary produced using the `gensim.corpora.Dictionary` method in the format:
+The processed data file is written in the format:

 ```
-{
-  (int) index 1: (string) word 1,
-  (int) index 2: (string) word 2,
+Question Processed, Answer Processed,
+Processed question 1, Processed answer 1
+Processed question 2, Processed answer 2
 ...
-}
 ```

+The processed data file is constructed such that simple tokenization by
+ whitespace can be performed if using this data file for NLP applications.

 ### References: